 In 1066, the French-speaking Normans invaded England and took power.
 This is an important historical event.
 If you’re linguistically inclined, it’s one of the reasons we speak English the way we do in the 21st century.

-Since 1066, every coronation of every monarch in England has taken place at Westminster Abbey.
+And, since 1066, every coronation of every monarch in England has taken place at Westminster Abbey.
 At least 16 royal weddings have taken place here.
 The site is home to the burial of 18 different English and Scottish monarchs.
 If you’re interested in the history of British royalty, this is ground zero.

-If you know where to look—and you certainly will with a guide by your side—you’d notice that nearly every corner and square inch of the abbey has a story to tell about the church’s tumultuous history.
+If you know where to look—and you certainly will with a guide by your side, you’d notice that nearly every corner and square inch of the abbey has a story to tell about the church’s tumultuous history.
 This history is a microcosm of the story of England in the last 1,000 years.

 Buckingham Palace